 The goal of this task is to complete all engineering and design for the proposed system, and to produce production-ready designs that will enable production of the proposed demonstration model under Task 3, and subsequent manufacturing of the system for commercial sale.
-Engineering and design will follow the same general process for both the Phase 1 (Boost Charger+) and Phase 2 (Boost Charger 2.0) deployments, although the latter will include additional development time to incorporate additional services.
+Engineering and design will follow the same general process for both the Phase 1 (Boost Charge Pro) and Phase 2 (Boost Power Pro) deployments, although the latter will include additional development time to incorporate additional services such as the Battery Farm.
 Specific services and elements to be included for each phase are identified below.

-- Design and engineer all system elements.
+- Design and engineer all system elements, including the following.
 Key elements of the design will draw heavily on the Recipient's existing Boost Charger system.
 However, the Recipient will expand on Boost Charger design in the following key areas: - Software updates (Phase 1 and 2).
-The Recipient will update the system's software to support deployment of all of the key grid service elements included in the project.
+The Recipient will update the system's software to support deployment of all of the key gridcustomer and stakeholder (e.g., utilities service elements included in the project.
 These will include: - DC fast charging even without a grid connection (Phase 1 and 2); - Full microgrid integration and communication including islanding ability (Phase 2); - Load leveling including off-peak storage and peak period reliance on stored power to provide EV charging capacity (Phase 2); - Intelligent grid connection to support load and duck curve management for renewable power (Phase 2); - Bi-Directional Inverter integration (Phase 2).
-The Recipient will incorporate a highefficiency, bi-directional inverter into the Boost Charger 2.0 system, to allow energy stored in the system's batteries to flow back onto the grid or a microgrid when called upon; inverter integration will include the following steps: - Review existing, commercially available high efficiency bi-directional inverters that are currently on the market; identify potential candidates for use under the project based on targeted specifications and physical size of the proposed system - If suitable or potentially suitable system(s) is/are identified, procure the targeted equipment - Test integration of the procured equipment in the early phase Boost Charger 2.0 system, and confirm compatibility - If no sufficient system is identified during the review process, or if the procured systems are insufficient for the proposed Boost Charger 2.0 system, the Recipient will self-design and manufacture the needed system to required specifications for the Boost Charger 2.0 system.
+The Recipient will incorporate a highefficiency, bi-directional inverter into the Boost system, to allow energy stored in the system's batteries to flow back onto the grid or a microgrid when called upon; inverter integration will include the following steps: - Review existing, commercially available high efficiency bi-directional inverters that are currently on the market; identify potential candidates for use under the project based on targeted specifications and physical size of the proposed system - If suitable or potentially suitable system(s) is/are identified, procure the targeted equipment - Test integration of the procured equipment in the early phase Boost system, and confirm compatibility - If no sufficient system is identified during the review process, or if the procured systems are insufficient for the proposed Boost system, the Recipient will self-design and manufacture the needed system to required specifications for the Boost system.
 Refer to the project narrative for additional information regarding target performance of the bi-directional inverter. - Microgrid controller integration (Phase 2).
-The Recipient will incorporate a microgrid controller into the design of the system; - DC Direct Connection (Phase 2).
-The Recipient will install a DC direct connection, which will allow solar PV (or other renewables) to be directly connected to the

-Boost Charger 2.0's on-board battery, without an inverter.
+The Recipient will incorporate a microgrid controller (i.e., VPP) into the design of the system; - DC Direct Connection (Phase 2).
+The Recipient will install a DC direct connection, which will allow solar PV (or other renewables) to be connected to the Boost onboard battery, without an inverter.
 Removing the inverter stage improves energy efficiency.